empty bowls projecT

 In 2020, the 23rd Annal Empty Bowls Project took a turn in history when it was delivered to patrons through an engaging virtual format due to COVID-19.
 We were extremely fortunate that the virtual event was successful!

-We are happy to announce that, after two years, the 2022 Empty Bowls Project will return in-person.
-Our guests can look forward to selecting their bowls and soups, enjoying beer and wine from our local breweries and wineries, listening to fabulous musicians, and spending time with friends and family.
+We are happy to announce that, after two years, the 2022 Empty Bowls Project returned in-person.
+Our guests enjoyed selecting their bowls and soups, sipping on beer and wine from our local breweries and wineries, listening to fabulous musicians, and spending time with friends and family.